Ivan Fichev

-Ivan Fichev (Иван Иванов Фичев, born 15 April 1860 in Tarnovo – 13 November 1931 in Sofia) was a Bulgarian general, Minister of Defense, military historian and academician.
+Ivan Ivanov Fichev (Иван Иванов Фичев, born 15 April 1860 in Tarnovo – 13 November 1931 in Sofia) was a Bulgarian general, Minister of Defense, military historian and academician.

 Biography

 Ivan Fichev was born in 1860 in Tırnova (now Tărnovo), at that time part of the Ottoman Empire.
 He was a grandson of the famous architect from the National Revival, Kolyu Ficheto.
 Fichev studied in Tarnovo, Gabrovo and in Robert College in Istanbul.

 During the Russo-Turkish War (1877–1878) he participated in the Bulgarian volunteer corps and later served as translator for the temporary Russian governors in Gabrovo and Tarnovo.
 In 1880 he was accepted in the Military School in Sofia and graduated in 1882 with the rank of lieutenant and was assigned to serve in the 20th Varna infantry battalion.
 In August 1885 he was promoted to First Lieutenant.

 Serbo-Bulgarian War

 During the Serbo-Bulgarian War in 1885 he was a commander of 2nd Company in the 5th Danube Regiment and participated in the defense of Vidin between 12 and 16 November.